Certificates of Insurance or Proof of Insurance

 Always check the policy coverage dates to ensure that the policy's effective date is current, and secure a new certificate if the policy expires before the contracted work is complete.

-- Ensure the insurance company or broker issues the certificate of insurance and verifies an insurance policy's existence.
+- Ensure the insurance company or broker issues the certificate and verifies an insurance policy's existence.

 - Always check the policy coverage dates and the limits of the policy.